 A Stirling engine is a special type of 'heat engine' that converts small temperature differences into motion, and they are sometimes called 'hot-air' or 'caloric' engines.

-How does an Aluminium or stainless steel low temperature Stirling engine work?
+How does an Stirling engine work?

 All Stirling engines are powered by a difference in temperature.
 In our aluminium and stainless steel low temperature engines this difference is normally achieved by warming the bottom plate to above room temperature and allowing the top plate to stay at room temperature.